ImKventis/atsudae-rs/README.md

 - boost - Starts using the boost loop
 - noboost - Stops using the boost loop and starts using the non-boost loop
+- clear - Clears the screen
+- help - Shows a help message

 ## Configuration
 I don't believe any would need to use this program, but I have created some basic configuration for the program